 Much of nature’s best medicine in plants helps keep our body’s cells pH well balanced through their alkalizing effect.
 (The pH Miracle is well worth reading to learn how you can take care of your pH levels and avoid disease)

 In the bible the term “salt of the earth” was first used and there is good reason for that.
 It was a prized mineral and was even used as a form of ‘money’ in ancient times.
-Sadly, in recent times the blind acceptance of over processing for mass production, distribution and profit of every food source has become the norm at the expense obvious expense of our health.
+Sadly, in recent times the blind acceptance of over processing for mass production, distribution and profit of every food source has become the norm at the obvious expense of our health.

 These days, at a time I value non toxic organic food more than anything, I wouldn’t use processed table salt if you paid me.
 I only use pure sea salts.

 If you sticking to processed table salt are and attempting a low salt diet Emily George promises that it is possible — in fact, it’s actually better, she says.